ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 Recently tracing over `SQS` was added.

 When we click the lambda service we can see the response distribution.
-This visualizes how quickly this lambda function responded.
+This visualizes how quickly the lambda function responded.

 <div style="text-align: center;">
   <img src="/img/2019-10-15-Monitoring-serverless-apps-on-AWS/xray-response-distribution.png" width="100%" height="100%">